modxorg/Docs/en/building-sites/client-proofing/manager-login.md

 Alternatively, the background can also be changed programmatically with a plugin.

-One pre-made example of that is the [DailyPhoto extra](https://modx.com/extras/package/dailyphoto) which uses a different random photo each time from Unsplash.
+One pre-made example of that is the [DailyPhoto extra](https://modx.com/extras/package/dailyphoto) which uses a different random photo each day from Unsplash.

 To create your own custom logic for the background image, create a plugin that listens to the `OnManagerLoginFormRender` system event, with code like this: